 What is the CDM and what does it do?

-The CDM comprises a small team based at GIBS in Johannesburg and in Nairobi, Kenya, dedicated to generating and disseminating insights into and information not only about doing business in dynamic markets, but also about the implications arising out of the success of the dynamic market economies, for doing business elsewhere.
-This team will be augmented by drawing on individual experts and partnering with selected organisations across the globe.
+The CDM comprises a small team based at GIBS in Johannesburg dedicated to generating and disseminating insights into and information not only about doing business in dynamic markets, but also about the implications arising out of the success of the dynamic market economies, for doing business elsewhere.
+This team is augmented by drawing on individual experts and partnering with selected organisations across the globe.